 Brave New World is Aldous Huxley’s work of science fiction, a technological dystopia written in 1932.
 A precursor to Orwell’s 1984, the Matrix, and Phillip K Dick’s Blade Runner

 1984 George Orwell’s famous flagship book about a dystopian society

-Atlas Shrugged Ayn Rand dystopian novel that includes politics, economics, and human philosophy
+Atlas Shrugged Ayn Rand’s dystopian novel that includes politics, economics, and human philosophy

 Federalist Papers Alexander Hamilton, James Madison & John Jay

-85 articles, written to promote the ratification of the U.S. Constitution in the state of New York.
+85 articles were written to promote the ratification of the U.S. Constitution in the state of New York.
 This book is dry reading discussing the separation of powers between the 3 branches of government: legislative, executive, and judiciary

-Man’s Search For Meaning Viktor Frankl, an Austrian neurologist, psychiatrist, philosopher, author, and Holocaust survivor who lost just about everyone in his family.
+Man’s Search For Meaning Viktor Frankl, an Austrian neurologist, psychiatrist, philosopher, author, and Holocaust survivor, lost just about everyone in his family.
 He talks about the existential vacuum and the search for meaning.

 Everything can be taken from a man but one thing: the last of the human freedoms—to choose one’s attitude in any given set of circumstances, to choose one’s own wayViktor Frankl